Thomas-More-Digital-Innovation/2324-MOBI-001-exoskeleton-tool/README.md

 ## Overview
 This project focuses on creating an exoskeleton tool using a variety of technologies:
 * Framework: We've chosen Flask, a Python web framework, for the backend of our application.
 It enables us to build robust web applications with ease.
-* Frontend: The frontend of our application is powered by TailwindCSS with DaisyUI components.
+* Frontend: The front end of our application is powered by TailwindCSS with DaisyUI components.
 This modern CSS framework ensures an attractive and responsive user interface.
 * Backend: Our backend relies on Neo4J, a graph database, to store and retrieve data related to exoskeletons and sensors.
 This choice allows us to efficiently manage complex data relationships.
 * CI/CD: We've implemented a Continuous Integration/Continuous Deployment (CI/CD) pipeline to automate the deployment process.
 This ensures that the application is always up-to-date and ready for use.
 * Cloud Deployment: The application is hosted on Azure cloud infrastructure, providing scalability and reliability.